 - A. STATUTORY AUTHORIZATION: This shoreland ordinance is adopted pursuant to the authorization and policies contained in Minnesota Statutes, Chapter 103F, Minnesota Regulations, Parts 6120.2500-6120.3900, and the planning and zoning enabling legislation in Minnesota Statutes, Chapter 394. - B. POLICY: The uncontrolled use of shorelands of Olmsted County, Minnesota, affects the public health, safety, and general welfare not only by contributing to pollution of public waters, but also by impairing the local tax base.
 Therefore, it is in the best interests of the public health, safety, and welfare to provide for the wise subdivision, use and development of shorelands of public waters.
-The Legislature of Minnesota has delegated responsibility to local governments of the state to regulate the subdivision, use and development of shorelands of public waters and thus preserve and enhance the quality of surface waters, conserve the economic and natural environmental values of shorelands, and provide for the wise use of waters and related land resources.
+The Legislature of Minnesota has delegated responsibility to local governments of the state to regulate the subdivision, use and development of shorelands of public waters, conserve the economic and natural environmental values of shorelands, and provide for the wise use of waters and related land resources.
 This responsibility is hereby recognized by Olmsted County.